KentVu/vietnamese-t9-ime/README.md

 ===================
 (From https://en.wikipedia.org/wiki/T9_(predictive_text)#Design )

     T9's objective is to make it easier to type text messages.
 It allows words to be entered by a single keypress for each letter, as opposed to the multi-tap approach used in conventional mobile phone text entry, in which several letters are associated with each key, and selecting one letter often requires multiple keypresses.

 Things to consider
 ==================
 * [x] Which standard to decompose vietnamese (syllable=ascii+accents)
   * http://www.unicode.org/reports/tr15/tr15-23.html#Decomposition
-* [x] Follows the English T9 convention of key assignment number to wordlist query
+* [x] Follows the English T9 convention of key assignment

 TODO
 ====